-Top 10 Summer Camp Movies (for Kids and for Grown-Ups!)
+These Are the Best 10 Summer Camp Movies for Kids

-Top 5 Camp Movies for After the Kids Have Gone to Bed
+Top 5 Camp Movies for Parents (After the Kids Have Gone to Bed)

-- Indian Summer (1993) -- Alan Arkin stars in this endearing comedy about a group of camp friends who meet up at their old summer stomping grounds when they are well into their 30s.
+Alan Arkin stars in this endearing comedy about a group of camp friends who meet up at their old summer stomping grounds when they are well into their 30s.
 After much reminiscing, they are shocked to discover that the camp’s owner, Unca Lou (Arkin), plans to shut the camp down.
-This one’s a heartwarming comedy that could have gone schmaltzy but didn’t -- it succeeds due to a great cast (including Diane Lane, Kevin Pollak, Bill Paxton, and Elizabeth Perkins) -- and it’s a great option for mom and dad alone or with the kids, giving a nostalgic taste of camp “back in the day.”
+This one’s a heartwarming comedy that could have gone schmaltzy but didn’t—it succeeds due to a great cast (including Diane Lane, Kevin Pollak, Bill Paxton, and Elizabeth Perkins)—and it’s a great option for mom and dad alone or with the kids, giving a nostalgic taste of camp “back in the day.”

-- Little Darlings (1980) -- Oh, the loss of innocence…girls fighting and making up (in a real, honest portrayal of young female friendships)…jealousy…and a trio of then-teenage heartthrobs Matt Dillon, Kristy McNichol, and Tatum O’Neal -- enough said.
-If you saw this movie as a tween (before that word even entered the lexicon), it would have seemed like you were watching something oh-so-grown-up -- and somehow, 32 years later, it still feels like a fun romp that rings true and brings you back to the days of adolescent yearning.
+Oh, the loss of innocence…girls fighting and making up (in a real, honest portrayal of young female friendships)…jealousy…and a trio of then-teenage heartthrobs Matt Dillon, Kristy McNichol, and Tatum O’Neal—enough said.
+If you saw this movie as a tween (before that word even entered the lexicon), it would have seemed like you were watching something oh-so-grown-up.
+And somehow, 40 years later, it still feels like a fun romp that rings true and brings you back to the days of adolescent yearning.
 And oh yeah, the action takes place at summer camp.

 RELATED: Get Family Fun in Your Inbox!